karisigurd4/DocumentLab/Documentation/Configuration.md

 ## Host system resource optimization

-The actual OCR process in DocumentLab is optimized for parallel processing, the following diagram represents the conceptual implementation of the load-balancing and parallelization.
+The OCR step in DocumentLab is optimized for parallel processing, the following diagram represents the conceptual implementation of the load-balancing and parallelization.
 It's not necessarily a 1-1 representation of the implementation but it suffices to show the steps taken to distribute the load appropriately,

 ![TesseractPoolDiagram](https://raw.githubusercontent.com/karisigurd4/DocumentLab/master/Documentation/TesseractPoolDiagram.png)